How You Like These Apples?

 “Hmm…that’s a difficult one.
 I suppose it can be – isn’t that why we went there? – but then again, your Grandmom is old and probably has some old timey photos up in her apartment, and so does that mean you’re going to a museum when you go visit her?”

 That’s my girl.
 The one I married.
 ‘Til death do us part.
 I (obviously) decided it is a museum for CTMQ purposes, so let’s get on with it.

-It’s not the easiest place in the world to find and in fact, Google Maps sent us off on a wild goose chase for some reason.
-It might have something to do with the fact that Mystic isn’t an actual town but is an area of TWO towns (Groton and Stonington).
-Maybe Google Maps gave me directions to a similarly named road in the Groton part of Mystic.
+It’s not the easiest place in the world to find and in fact, (pre-GPS) Google Maps sent us off on a wild goose chase for some reason.
+It might have something to do with the fact that Old Mystic isn’t an actual town but is an area of TWO towns (Groton and Stonington) and is different from Mystic proper, which isn’t a proper town.

-This SNAFU did allow us to stop for a moment at the Mystic Depot Visitor’s Center which is as lovely and quaint as you’d imagine it to be.
-It’s so lovely and so quaint, in fact, that it (it’s a train station as well as a visitor’s center) was used by American Flyer as its model for a train depot over 50 years ago.
+This screw up did allow us to stop for a moment at the Mystic Depot Visitor’s Center which is as lovely and quaint as you’d imagine it to be.
+It’s so lovely and so quaint, in fact, that it was used by American Flyer as its model for a train depot over 50 years ago.
 The woman working the desk was very helpful and we were back on track in no time.

 BF Clyde’s is tucked into the woods off of a winding country road and parking is at a premium on these Saturday afternoons.
 It’s a complete free-for-all and if it’s raining, or has been raining, prepare to get muddy.
 But that’s half the fun.